ArtSaver: the macOS Screen Saver for Beautiful Pictures ‒

 Then go to

-Apple Menu → System Preferences → Desktop and Screensavers → choose ArtSaver in sidebar.
+Apple Menu → System Settings → Screensavers → choose ArtSaver.

-Then, go to ArtSaver's Options, select folder of images,
+Then, go to ArtSaver's Options, specify the folder of images,

 and set other options as you like.